namdo1225/namdo1225.github.io/aboutme.md

 ## My Skill

+As an upcoming CS graduate, I am experienced with many programming languages including C, C++, C#, Java, JavaScript, and Python.
+This includes web development languages such as HTML and CSS as well.
+I have been involved in many projects, including using Unity to create a playable demo of a game to creating a music player that could look up demo music on Spotify using the Spotify API.

 In addition, I also have familarity with many types of programming paradigms and approaches such as the Design Patterns of Object-Oriented Programming and Agile Development.

 ## My Experience